top of page

 4. Personal attention: Roleplays where the ASMR creator pretends to provide personal attention, such as a spa visit or a medical examination, are common.

-5. Eating sounds: Some people enjoy ASMR content that involves eating or drinking, with a focus on the sounds produced during these activities.
+5. Eating sounds: Some people enjoy ASMR content that involves eating or drinking, focusing on the sounds produced during these activities.

-6. Brushing or scratching: Visual and auditory triggers like brushing or scratching a microphone or different objects can induce ASMR.
+6. Brushing or scratching: Visual and auditory triggers, such as brushing or scratching a microphone or other objects, can induce ASMR.

-That said, the experience of ASMR is highly individual, and not everyone experiences it.
-However, the number of users of ASMR has grown so much that it has become a popular niche in online content creation, with millions of people seeking out ASMR videos for relaxation and entertainment.
+That said, the experience of ASMR is highly individual, and only some have experienced it.
+However, the number of ASMR users has grown so much that it has become a popular niche in online content creation, with millions of people seeking out ASMR videos for relaxation and entertainment.

 ASMR and Car Repair

-While the whole ASMR might seem a little too hippy-dippy for a mechanic, there appears to be some truthiness to the merits of ASMR.
+While the whole ASMR thing might seem a little too hippy-dippy for a mechanic, its merits appear somewhat truthful.

-A good example is that from Eric the Car Guy YouTube channel with an ASMR video that turns a brake job into a relaxation video.
+A good example is the ASMR video from Eric the Car Guy's YouTube channel, which turns a brake job into a relaxation video.
 The added value of the video is that while watching the demonstration, it also provides some useful learning on car repair and what a mechanic does when giving your car a brake job the way it should be done.

-I tried the video myself and found it to be---if not at least relaxing---a good motivator for those days when it was hard to get my butt into the garage and on the truck project.
-Plus, watching another mechanic’s style is a good way to pick up tips on better ways of doing things without having to listen to dialog or lecturing.
+I tried the video myself and found it to be―if not at least relaxing―a good motivator for those days when it was hard to get my butt into the garage and on the truck project.
+Plus, watching another mechanic's style is an excellent way to pick up tips on better ways of doing things without listening to dialog or lecturing.

 The Least You Need to Know...

-Achieving a Zen-like serenity with car repairs is going to take more than watching an ASMR video.
+Achieving Zen-like serenity with car repairs will take more than watching an ASMR video.
 However, it is a good start.

-Mechanics like Eric achieve the easy flow of doing a repair from hundreds it not thousands of similar repairs over their career.
+Mechanics like Eric achieve the easy flow of doing a repair after hundreds, if not thousands, of similar repairs over their careers.

-For the DIY novice home mechanic, one method I believe that is the next best thing is to begin with an exercise that I like to call a "dry-run repair" (which we will discuss in more detail in a future post) to familiarize yourself with the tools and the process from disassembly to repair to reassembly.
-One good first-time example is taking apart and reassembling a simple 2-barrel carburetor---multiple times.
+For the DIY novice home mechanic, one method I believe is the next best thing is, to begin with an exercise that I like to call a "dry-run repair" (which we will discuss in more detail in a future post) to familiarize yourself with the tools and the process from disassembly to repair to reassembly.
+One good first-time example is taking apart and reassembling a simple 2-barrel carburetor multiple times.

-The goal of a dry-run exercise to build familiarity, knowledge, muscle memory and a level of comfort where you can do the breakdown and reassembly in front of someone, and then be able to teach someone else how to do it.
-The old see one, do one, teach one---with some modification.
+The goal of a dry-run exercise is to build familiarity, knowledge, muscle memory, and a level of comfort where you can do the breakdown and reassembly in front of someone and then be able to teach someone else how to do it.
+The old see one, do one, teach one―with some modification.
 But you get the idea.

 That's it for this post.
 Be sure to keep an eye open for a continuation and elaboration of this topic and a dry-run exercise in a future post.